Hungarians: Pre-4th century AD

-During the 4th millennium BC, the Uralic-speaking peoples who were living in the central and southern regions east of the Ural Mountains split up.
-Some dispersed towards the west and northwest and came into contact with Turkic and Iranian speakers who were spreading northwards.
-From at least 2000 BC onwards, the Ugric-speakers became distinguished from the rest of the Uralic community, of which the ancestors of the Magyars, being located farther south, were the most numerous.
+During the 4th-3rd millennium BC, the Uralic-speaking peoples in Siberia began to split up.
+Some dispersed towards the west and came into contact with Turkic- and Iranic-speaking peoples who were spreading northwards.
+From at least 2000 BC onwards, Ugric-speakers became distinguished from the rest of the Uralic-speaking peoples.
 Judging by evidence from burial mounds and settlement sites, they interacted with the Indo-Iranian Andronovo culture and Baikal-Altai Asian cultures.

 4th century to c.
 830

-In the 4th and 5th centuries AD, the Hungarians moved to the west of the Ural Mountains, to the area between the southern Ural Mountains and the Volga River, known as Bashkiria (Bashkortostan) and Perm Krai.
-In the early 8th century, some of the Hungarians moved to the Don River, to an area between the Volga, Don and the Seversky Donets rivers.
-Meanwhile, the descendants of those Hungarians who stayed in Bashkiria remained there as late as 1241.
+In the 4th and 5th centuries AD, Ugric-speakers moved to the west of the Ural Mountains, to the area between the southern Ural Mountains and the Volga River, known as Bashkiria (Bashkortostan) and Perm Krai.

-The Hungarians around the Don River were subordinates of the Khazar Khaganate.
-Their neighbours were the archaeological Saltov culture, i.e. Bulgars (Proto-Bulgarians, Onogurs) and the Alans, from whom they learned gardening, elements of cattle breeding and of agriculture.
+Oghuric-speaking peoples from Inner Asia migrated to the Pontic-Caspian steppe around the mid-5th century.

+In the early 8th century, some Ugric-speakers moved to the Don River, to an area between the Volga, Don and the Seversky Donets rivers.
+Those around the Don River were subordinates of the Khazar Khaganate.

 Tradition holds that the Hungarians were organized in a confederacy of seven tribes: Jenő, Kér, Keszi, Kürt-Gyarmat, Megyer, Nyék, and Tarján.
+Most of the tribal names are believed to be of Turkic origin.
+The Hungarians neighboured the Bulgars on the Pontic-Caspian Steppe, with cooperation in gardening, cattle breeding and agriculture.

 c.
 830 to c.
 895

 Around 830, a rebellion broke out in the Khazar khaganate.
 As a result, three Kabar tribes of the Khazars joined the Hungarians and moved to what the Hungarians call the Etelköz, the territory between the Carpathians and the Dnieper River.
 The Hungarians faced their first attack by the Pechenegs around 854.
 The new neighbours of the Hungarians were the Varangians and the eastern Slavs.
-From 862 onwards, the Hungarians (already referred to as the Ungri) along with their allies, the Kabars, started a series of looting raids from the Etelköz into the Carpathian Basin, mostly against the Eastern Frankish Empire (Germany) and Great Moravia, but also against the Balaton principality and Bulgaria.
+From 862 onwards, the Hungarians (already referred to as the Ungri) along with their allies, the Kabars, started a series of looting raids from the Etelköz into the Carpathian Basin, against Great Moravia, the Eastern Frankish Empire, the First Bulgarian Empire, and the Balaton principality.